What is romance fraud?

 If the dating profile photo that they used was stolen from someone else then they'll have difficulty meeting your request, and you may find them making excuses as to why they can't (for example if they claim to be in the military they'll probably claim operational secrecy forbids them taking photos).
 This should raise a major red flag if they avoid sending you this photo.

-Be aware though of the possibility of photoshopping - it's known that some scammers have stock photos of models holding up blank signs onto which they can photoshop anything, such as a message with your name on.
+Be aware though of the possibility of photoshopping - it's known that some scammers have stock photos of models holding up blank signs onto which they can photoshop anything, such as a message with your name on, or that they'll photoshop a head onto a photo of someone else entirely.
 Ask instead for an action shot or them doing something unusual.

 If you are being scammed...